Last update on October 9th, 2022 at 01:48 pm

 - Box 2: The full name of the applicant that is receiving the mail

 - Box 3: The mailing address used for delivery (PO Box address or virtual mailbox address)

-- Box 5: Place your signature here to approve deliveries to include restricted delivery mail as well
+- Box 5: Place your signature here to approve deliveries, including restricted delivery mail, as well

 - Box6: Add the full name of the applicant